interactive3dgraphicscourse-uniud-2019/product-configuration-2019-iuri-lenzi/journey.md

 Mesh decomposition carries the burden to set up the position of every component manually in the scene; the first idea to manage that was to use a `.csv` file where storing initial and final state of each mesh (for state we means `rotation`, `position` and `scale` properties).
-Initial state represent the initial position of the component and final state the final position (once **explosion animation** ends).
+Initial state represent the initial pose of the component and final state the final pose (once **explosion animation** ends).

 Soon we realize that `.csv` was a format too static and uncomfortable